 Vegan Food for Hair Growth

-Even on a vegan diet even if it's just for a month, it's easy (and delicious) to get all the nutrients necessary to encourage hair growth.
+Eating a vegan diet, even if it's just for a month, is an easy (and delicious) way to get all the nutrients necessary to encourage hair growth.
 Supplement your balanced diet (and your favorite hair products) with extra servings of these tasty vegan foods to help promote healthy hair growth.

 Tangerines